haiko-xyz/amm/docs/2-haiko-vs-uniswap.md

 > Note: this section deals with lower level implementation details.

-Sphinx uses `X28` fixed point numbers (28 decimals) stored inside a `u256` to handle decimal numbers, including:
+Haiko uses `X28` fixed point numbers (28 decimals) stored inside a `u256` to handle decimal numbers, including:

 - Sqrt prices
 - Base and quote fee factors

 Token amounts, as well as liquidity units, are represented as unscaled integers corresponding to the token's decimals as per their ERC20 specification (standardised at `18` for Starknet).

 In Uniswap V3, all prices are represented as `u160` fixed point numbers, with 96 bits for the integer part and 64 bits for the fractional part.
-The 28 decimals used by Sphinx roughly corresponds to comparable 93 bits of precision.
+The 28 decimals used by Haiko roughly corresponds to comparable 93 bits of precision.